resource-watch/slate/source/includes/api/_before_you_get_started.md

 USER (least privileges) < MANAGER < ADMIN (most privileges)
 ```

 The role field is usually used across the RW API for controlling access to API resources.
-A common pattern you’ll find on some services is: `USER` accounts can only create new resources, `MANAGER` accounts can create new resources, and edit or delete resources created by them, while `ADMIN` accounts can do all of the above even for resources created by other users.
 While not required nor enforced, typically user roles are used hierarchically, being `USER` the role with the least privileges, and `ADMIN` the one with most privileges.
+A common pattern you’ll find on some services is:

+* `USER` accounts can read (usually all data or just data owned by the user, depending on any privacy or security concerns in the service in question), but only create new resources;
+* `MANAGER` accounts can perform all of the `USER` actions, complemented with editing or deleting resources owned by them;
+* `ADMIN` accounts can do all of the above even for resources created by other users.

 Role-based access control is usually conjugated with the list of applications associated with the user: typically, in order to manipulate a given resource, that resource and the user account must have at least one overlapping application value.
 Read more about the application field and which services use it in the [Applications concept documentation](/index-rw.html#applications).